 Microneedling in its most standard form uses an automated "pen" with multiple ultrafine needles that penetrate the upper layers of the skin.
 These tiny "wounds" instruct your skin to respond with the healing responses which include improved collagen levels.
 This has the effect of improving pore appearance and lightly diminishing fine wrinkles.
 Treatment intensity is decided upon based on your goals and tolerance for social downtime.

-Profound is aptly named because it creates a high level skin renewal / lift from the subsequent new collagen production
+Genius is aptly named because it creates a high level skin renewal / lift from the subsequent new collagen production

 For those with skin that tends to pigment easily, microneedling offers an alternative to lasers that can cause post treatment discoloration.